Isacco-B/bitcoin-exchange/README.md

 # MigrantSchool Web application

-Create a bitcoin exchange platform using DJongo with the following specifications.
-<a href="https://demo2.isaccobertoli.com/">Try Demo</a>
+- An online Bitcoin exchange platform created with Django.
+It implements authentication, automatically assigns Bitcoin values, and allows users to create buy and sell orders.
+Completed orders are recorded on the blockchain.

 ## Requirements: